ddoylez/coj2_maps/README.md

 - new_bouquet
 - pancho
 - somerton
----

 data/mapsnet/rampage is required for
 - enclosure
----

 ### Duplicate Maps
-Duplicate maps are two maps with the same internal filenames.
-Instead of completely rewriting that are exactly the same so that they can both be loaded, I will make a note about them.
-Whichever map you decide to load much be in a folder with the same name as .exp/.trk/.sobj file
+Duplicate maps are maps with the same internal filenames.
+Instead of completely rewriting/renaming files that are exactly the same so that they can both be loaded, I will make a note about them.
+Whichever map you decide to load much be in a folder with the same name as the .exp/.trk/.sobj file
 - pancho and pancho2
 - last_bullet_rebirth and last_bullet_rebirth2